garrandall/popular-music-data/tracks/wild-world-mr--big.md

 Hope you have a lot of nice things to wear
 But then, a lot of nice things turn bad out there

-Oooh, baby, baby, it's a wild world
+Oh, baby, baby, it's a wild world
 It's hard to get by just upon a smile
-Oooh, baby, baby, it's a wild world
+Oh, baby, baby, it's a wild world
 And I'll always remember you like a child, girl

 You know, I've seen a lot of what the world can do